airflow-helm/charts/charts/airflow/README.md

   --namespace my-airflow-namespace
 ```

-<h3>Option 2a - PersistentVolumeClaim (chart-managed)</h3>
+<h3>Option 2 - shared volume</h3>

 With this method, you store your DAGs in a Kubernetes PersistentVolume, which is mounted to all scheduler/web/worker Pods.

-You must configure some external system to ensure this volume has your latest DAGs.
-For example, you could use your CI/CD pipeline system to preform a sync as changes are pushed to your DAGs git repo.
+You must configure some external system to ensure this volume has your latest DAGs, for example, you could use your CI/CD pipeline system to preform a sync as changes are pushed to your DAGs git repo.

+> ⚠️ the PVC needs to have `accessMode` = `ReadOnlyMany` (or `ReadWriteMany`)
+>
+> Different StorageClasses support different [access-modes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes).
+> For Kubernetes on public cloud, a persistent volume controller is likely built in, so check the available access-modes: [Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/storage-classes.html), [Azure AKS](https://docs.microsoft.com/en-us/azure/aks/azure-files-dynamic-pv), [Google GKE](https://cloud.google.com/kubernetes-engine/docs/concepts/persistent-volumes)

-Example values to create a PVC with the `storageClass` called `default` and 1Gi initial `size`:
+Example values to use a StorageClass called `default`:
 ```yaml
 dags:
   persistence: